 Most overnight successes take about 30 years on average, so don’t rush it.

-Now if you’re still reading, there are, of course, a lot more do’s and don’t’s to book promotion, but this short list will get you started.
+Now if you’re still reading, there are, of course, a lot more do’s and don’t’s to improve your book promotion, but this short list will get you started.

 Use your head and think about how people will react before you try a new online promotion idea.

 My golden rule is; how would I react if I came across myself and my book marketing?